 7. Avoid Alcohol and Drug Use

 If you must drink, please drink responsibly.
 In many cases, not watching your intake could lead to situations you might regret in the morning.
-Date rape is a serious reality, so it's vital to stay vigilant and careful.
+Staying sharp and present is key to first date success.
+It's vital to stay vigilant and careful for your own safety and the quality of the date.
 Keeping it to one or two drinks ensures you stay in control and the date goes just the way you want it to.
 For more resources on safe socializing, visit the National Institute on Alcohol Abuse and Alcoholism.
+You can also find great tips on navigating dating safely at DatingAdvice.com.

 Feedback Junction